Spark Plug Diagnosis

-If there’s any doubt, make sure the correct spark plugs are installed in the engine you're working on.
-Using the wrong spark plug can cause all kinds of problems.
+Installing the wrong spark plug in an engine can cause all kinds of problems.
 Automotive spark plugs have resistors to help suppress ignition noise.
 They also come in different heat ranges and thread lengths.
-Today's engine control modules are sensitive and can set a misfire code if the wrong plug is used
+Today's engine control modules are sensitive and can set a misfire code if the wrong plug is installed.

-Unfortunately, too hot of a tip can ignite the fuel charge at the wrong time, robbing the engine's power stroke of necessary energy, possibly resulting in damage.
+Unfortunately, a hot tip can cause preignition, robbing the engine's power stroke of necessary energy, possibly resulting in damage.

 Spark plug resistance can be tested using a digital multimeter.
 Spark plugs can leak voltage or foul out from excessive carbon deposits.
-Use a spark plug cleaner or some brake fluid to clean debris from the spark plug tip.
-Since automotive spark plugs have a resistor to prevent interference, there should be a resistance between the terminal and the center electrode of ~ 4000 – 6500 Ohms.
-Check manufacturer's specifications before testing.
+Use a spark plug cleaner to clean debris from the spark plug tip.
+Since automotive spark plugs have a resistor to prevent interference, there should be resistance between the terminal and the center electrode of ~ 4000 Ohms.
+Check the manufacturer's specifications for details.